PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 ## **Introduction**

-When it comes to front-end development, any problem can be solved in a million ways.
+When it comes to front-end development, any problem has a million solutions.
 Today I want to focus on the seemingly simple task of aligning content vertically.
-There are a few good ways to do this, there are also a few ways that you should maybe avoid.
-Most solutions are useful in some situations, but inappropriate in others.
+There are a few good ways to do this, there are also many dirty tricks and filthy hacks.
+Even most of the good solutions may be very useful in some situations but inappropriate in others.
 Below I've listed some of the ways you can vertically align content and the situation where that solution is appropriate.

 ## **Vertical-align**